camp0/aiengine/README.md

 	  -c [ --flow-class ] arg (=all) Uses tcp, udp or all for matches the signature on the flows.
 	  -m [ --matched-flows ]         Shows the flows that matchs with the regex.
+	  -j [ --reject-flows ]          Rejects the flows that matchs with the regex.

 	Frequencies optional arguments:
 	  -F [ --enable-frequencies ]       Enables the Frequency engine.